 Dormant franchises come back from the dead

 As long as your favorite forgotten franchise wasn’t Splinter Cell, there is a pretty good chance it was revived in 2019!
 After 11 years, Devil May Cry fans finally got the sequel they dreamed of in Devil May Cry 5, which further refined the series’ stylish action and even pushed its story forward in interesting ways.
-Call of Duty: Modern Warfare returned for the first time since 2011 with a darker and more grounded take on the sub-series, without being a direct sequel.

 It wasn’t all for the best, however.
 Shenmue III — in the works for years — failed to justify its own existence with gameplay that was almost completely unchanged from the original two games.
 And while we were big fans of the first-person shooting and powers in Rage 2, its cheesy narrative didn’t capture our attention in the same way.